 Fabian White Jr. can bring it on the defensive end as well.
 (Photo by F. Carter Smith)

 Reggie Chaney has emerged as a starting option for Kelvin Sampson's Houston team.
 (Photo by F. Carter Smith)

 The full crowd and band is back for this University of Houston basketball season.
 (Photo by F. Carter Smith)

 Taze Moore can be a difference maker for this UH team.
 (Photo by F. Carter Smith)

 Marcus Sasser relishes big game moments.
+But Sasser found the NBA Draft decision just as pressurized.
 (Photo by F. Carter Smith)

 University of Houston's cheerleaders bring plenty to the Fertitta Center party.
 (Photo by F. Carter Smith)

 Even before the shot misses, Tramon Mark is heading to the rim He’s been running all 94 feet for it since the fast break started — and he easily slips right in-between two Alcorn State players who never see him as anything but a blur.
 Mark has a beautiful basketball mind.
 He sees angles on the court that others miss.
 It’s part of what allows him to be such a natural creator.
 Now, he’s just creating a put back dunk for himself.